 Moreton-in-marsh: part of the old route between London and Worcester,

 Stow-on-the-Wold: The highest point of the Cotswold and the place where the Civil War started,

 Upper and Lower Slaughter: Picturesque villages that have the River Eye running through them crossed by stone brides - how very romantic.

 By the time we arrived back in Cheltenham it was time to refuel and where better than Whole Foods!
 Our hunger meant we were probably not the best customers, our eyes were bigger than our belly and after initially filling up our trolley our better judgement took over and what we purchased was about half of what we put in!

 On Sunday our English weekend continued with a trip to a Pick-Your-Own (PYO) to collect strawberries and raspberries.
 It was the first time I had ever eaten a raspberry that wasn't made into jam or covered in cream- and picked off the bush it was DELICIOUS!

-After collecting a punnet worth of fruit - for £4 (bargain!!!) we sat in the sun to enjoy an ice cream before returning for Lauren's yummy roast dinner and a stroll with Willow.
+After collecting a punnet worth of fruit - for £4 (bargain!!!) we sat in the sun to enjoy an ice cream before returning for a roast dinner and a stroll with the pup.